S294: Quality and Safety of Fresh-cut Vegetables and Fruits

 The conditions on the cut surface of fresh-cut products, with the presence of water and compounds that can be used for nutrition, are ideal for growth of microbes.
 Unfortunately, as produce consumption has increased in the U.S. in recent years, so has the number of produce-related outbreaks of foodborne illness.
 Produce-related outbreaks accounted for 12.3% of all reported foodborne outbreaks from 1990 to 2007, compared to only 0.7% in the 1970s (AFF, 2010, Sivapalasingam et al., 2004).
 More recently, about 24% of all foodborne illnesses from 2004 to 2013 were due to fresh produce (more than any other category; CSPI, 2015).
 Between 1996 and 2008, lettuce/leafy greens (32.9%), tomatoes (17.1%), and melons (15.9%) comprised two-thirds of produce-related outbreaks (Gravani, 2009).
 Pathogens of primary concern are Escherichia coli O157:H7, Salmonella spp., Listeria monocytogenes, and Norwalk-like viruses.
 From 1996 to 2006, 72 foodborne illness outbreaks were associated with fresh produce consumption with 18 of these connected to fresh-cut produce (FDA 2008).
 The economic yearly losses due to acute foodborne illness are estimated to be $152 billion, with $39 billion of this loss associated with fresh, processed, and canned produce (Scharff, 2010).
 The continuing nature of such produce-related outbreaks represents a threat to further increases in per capita consumption due to lowered confidence in the microbial safety of the product by the consuming public.
 Such outbreaks can also be very costly to growers, processors, shippers and restaurants.

 It is very difficult to ascertain the efficacy of control measures for food safety as there are no direct measures of the effectiveness of intervention strategies on the rate of occurrence of foodborne illness in the general population.
 Instead, model systems are used to test the effectiveness of intervention strategies at selected stages of the processing chain.
 The hope is that by identifying and implementing numerous control strategies along the processing chain that were found to be effective in model systems, that the resulting net risk reduction will effectively reduce the real risk of foodborne illness.
 There are a number of opportunities to address food safety concerns as part of this project.
 Quality and safety concerns often overlap.
-For example, efforts to reduce spoilage organisms should also impact pathogenic organisms, and removing damaged produce prior to production will reduce the risks associated with pathogen colonization of wounds.
+For example, efforts to reduce spoilage organisms should also impact pathogenic organisms, since conditions that support spoilage organism growth also support human pathogen survival/proliferation.
+Removing damaged produce prior to production will reduce the risks associated with pathogen colonization of wounds.

 The Food & Drug Administration (FDA) in collaboration with the USDA and the Centers for Disease Control (CDC) issued a series of guidelines in 1998 (since updated) referred as Good Agricultural Practices (GAPs) to reduce the risk of foodborne diseases from fresh fruits and vegetables (U.S. FDA, 2008).
 Since that time, indicative of the importance of fresh fruit and vegetable food safety and security research, USDA has emphasized the enhancement of safety and security in its strategic planning and created the Food Safety and Quality National Education Initiative (FSQ), Special Research Grants for Food Safety, the Food Safety Institute of the Americas, and the National Food Integrated Safety Initiative.
 Members of S294 have been actively involved in all of these programs and many also are involved in extension food safety programs.
 The Food Safety Modernization Act of 2011, currently being implemented, “…aims to ensure the U.S. food supply is safe by shifting the focus from responding to contamination to preventing it.” (https://www.fda.gov/food/guidanceregulation/fsma/).